 The thematic approach of Guided Discovery allows students to become familiar with a particular subject over 6-8 week periods.
 Teachers act as facilitators to stimulate students' curiosity and to encourage self-exploration of key concepts and ideas.
-Students learn to work in teams to frame issues, problem solve, and present their discoveries and insights with pride of ownership.
-Research and discussions in different language mediums allow students to understand methods, points of view, and advances in both Western and Chinese cultures.
+Students learn to work in teams to frame issues, solve problems, and present their discoveries and insights with pride of ownership.
+Research and discussions in different languages allow students to understand methods, points of view, and advances in both Western and Chinese cultures.

 Examples of Guided Discovery projects include:

 - Building tents to withstand Arctic conditions